Malik1998/FillJobApplicationFields/README.md

 ```

-4. [OPTIONAL] add preferences.json and add fields you would like to be founf manually (w/o llm):
+4. [OPTIONAL] add preferences.json and add fields you would like to be found manually (w/o llm and analyzing .tex file):

 ```
 {